 Q. In the admittedly rare circumstances when you want to write out the name of a large number, are there any agreed-upon guidelines for the usage of the word “and”?
 Is it “six hundred seventy-two” or “six hundred and seventy-two”?
 I was taught the former in grade school; a colleague was taught the latter, equally adamantly.
 I should note that said colleague is Canadian; is this perhaps a question of American versus British usage?
 All consulted manuals are, inexplicably, silent on the matter.

-A. See paragraph 9.5 in the sixteenth edition of The Chicago Manual of Style.
+A. See CMOS 9.5.
 Some writers prefer using and, but Chicago’s preference is to omit it.